laravel/docs/eloquent-collections.md

         echo $user->name;
     }

-However, collections are much more powerful than arrays and expose a variety of map / reduce operations using an intuitive interface.
+However, collections are much more powerful than arrays and expose a variety of map / reduce operations that may be chained using an intuitive interface.
 For example, let's remove all inactive models and gather the first name for each remaining user:

     $users = App\User::where('active', 1)->get();